chrissoria/chrissoria.github.io/_posts/2024-12-20-three-group-sir.md

 There is a lot to unpack here, so let's start with the basic conceptualization of how the model.

+## The Model in its most basic form

 <p align="center"> <img src="/images/simple_sir.png" alt="Basic SIR"> </p>

 In the above diagram, there are so far three parameters that facilitate the transition between the three states.